platformsh/platformsh-docs/glossary.rst

     Your application regroups all your code and configuration files that you want to deploy.

   Branch
     A versioned copy of your :term:`Git` content.
-A :term:`branch` is used to develop a specific feature and test an update, before it is :term:`merged` and deployed on the live environment.
+A :term:`branch` is used to develop a specific feature and test an update, before it is synchronize and deployed on the live environment.
     :term:`Platform.sh` extends the concept of a :term:`Git` branch to the :term:`environment` level.

   Commerce Marketplace